adamkocsis/rampage/index.md

 and use color ramps based on explicit relationships between colors and values.

-## Example case
+## Example case / Rationale

-The rationale of the package THe visual message of the image is highly influenced by the dominance of specific colors on a heatmap.
+THe visual message of a heatmap-figure is highly influenced by the dominance of specific colors in the heatmap.
+For instance, let’s consider these example data that come form a slightly shifted (non-zero mean) Gaussian distribution:

 ``` r
 library(rampage)